Last updated: 19/08/19

 At a meeting held by the Cuban Minister of Tourism to conclude the record year of 2016, with just 13,592 vehicles existing in the fleets of the 4 Cuban state-owned car rental companies, only 5,116 were imported in that year.
 That made your chances of being assigned a late model rental vehicle roughly 1 in 3, not particularly great.
 I don’t have the 2019 statistics, but my feeling is that the total # of cars hasn’t greatly increased, but the ratio of newer cars may have improved.
 Issues with tires and spare tires continue to be reported frequently.

 In 2016 delays delays in their delivery were admittedly frequent.
 We were regularly fielding calls from clients who’d appear at the agreed-upon rental counter at the confirmed time to collect their rental vehicle, only to be informed by the rental counter functionary that there were no cars.
 They weren’t denying the existence of the prepaid reservation, and we’ve not had a single case in over probably five years where a WoWCuba client didn’t receive a rental vehicle on the same date scheduled for its pickup.
 But delays (and sometimes up to 5 or more hours, especially for rentals programmed for early morning or early afternoon pickup) were not out of the question.
 It was frustrating for clients and for agents, but an unfortunate reality with car rental services in Cuba in 2016.
 Not so much in 2019.

--clients who fail to report their issues to the rental company’s Technical Assistance numbers to document issues.
+-clients who fail to report their issues to the rental company’s Technical Assistance numbers to document those issues.

 -clients who fail to present official receipts to corroborate their claim, or (and this one is KEY) have failed to retain a copy of their completed rental contract to submit as evidence for any adjustments corresponding to documented issues at the end of their rental period.